alepulver/my-thesis/README.md

 http://circles-experiment.meteor.com/

 ### TODO

 - Make it look better (try layout framework like boostrap or gumby)
-- Save when color changed and resized, moved as an event list with timestamps
+- Allow viewing results graphically (toDataURL)

 - Add password or token to /reports
-- Allow viewing results graphically, or even with an animation
+- Restrict db access
 - Allow downloading (not the subject) as CSV or any tabulated format

-#### Maybe
+#### Ideas

 - Make buttons and color bar horizontal to save space
+- Save when color changed and resized, moved as an event list with timestamps
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)
 - Refactor widgets in a wrapper and decorator objects
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor